 I live in Seattle, where home prices are some of the highest in the nation, so as you can imagine I’m constantly getting pitches in the mail from agents wanting me to list with them.
-As a marketing professional, it puts me in the unique position of a potential customer, and I have to say that how these agents are marketing their real estate businesses leaves a lot to be desired.
+As a marketing professional, it puts me in the unique position of a potential customer, and I have to say that their real estate marketing ideas leave a lot to be desired.

 Usually I’ll get one or two touches by mail from a real estate agent and then never see anything from them again.
 I guess they figure that if I wasn’t bowled over by their postcard, I’m not interested in working with them.
 Regardless of what you’re sending, you need to do it long enough to build brand recognition.
 Consistency is key.

 Over the course of about two months, one agent reached out to me four or five times, and when I saw her latest postcard in the mail I thought, hey, another card from Sally Smith.* Success!
 Her consistency had actually gotten me to recognize her picture and her name.
 That’s huge!

 She’d gotten my attention, but I still knew nothing about her as a person.
 She hadn’t differentiated herself from all the other agents who market to me.
 Why would I choose her over the others?
 As the National Association of Realtors wrote in a recent article, marketing is as much about telling your own story as it is about selling a property.

 Your Real Estate Marketing Needs to Tell Me Who You Are, Not Just What You Do

 I Googled this agent’s name to see what else she was doing to market herself.
 I found her on Twitter, where she was repurposing articles from other sources (no I’m not interested in what Martha Stewart says about cleaning my porch).
 Google showed that she had a LinkedIn page, that’s good.
 What I didn’t see was a Facebook business page.
 After a bit of searching, I did find a personal Facebook page for her, and guess what it showed?

 - She loves boating, fishing, traveling and time with family